Is Parking Part of the Problem, a Potential Solution, or Both?

 Reduced garage rates

-Parking Management is Ongoing.
-Demand for parking in Downtown continues to exceed the 85 percent occupancy target in some locations.
-As part of Rethinking Mobility, the city is working to address both parking demand and the need for easy, convenient access to Downtown.
-This includes further rate and time limit adjustments both on-street and in garages, as well as developing additional alternatives to driving and parking Downtown.
+Parking Management is ongoing.
+Demand for parking in downtown continues to exceed the 85 percent occupancy target in some locations.
+As part of Rethinking Mobility, the City is working to address both parking demand and the need for easy, convenient access to downtown.
+This includes further rate and time limit adjustments both on-street and in garages, as well as developing additional alternatives to driving and parking downtown.
+It also includes continuous improvements to parking management technology (e.g., parking meters) that make it easy and convenient for downtown visitors to pay for parking by enabling them to use multiple forms of payment and extend meter times by phone.

 Regulating Parking in New Development